magnefique-studios/javashop-otel/README.md

 the function call "ProductResource.myCoolFunction234234234" !

 Since we now have the parameter tagged as part of our span metadata the actual root cause is seemingly related to the  "location" Colorado !
 And it appears the one custom attribute that was tagged for function "ProductResource.myCoolFunction234234234" was "myInt" with a value of 999.
 With this information a Developer can debug very quickly.

-Consider the case of debugging code which each of you have just experienced.
-Imagine that you may have not written the code yourself and the code is a mess, which I can tell you from a former developer, everyone else's code sucks....
-So without Parameter Values at the time of the issue ..
-You would have no choice but to go line .... by line ..... by line..... which I am sorry I forced you to do earlier... this can take a very long time.

 NOTE: We added additional span information, which we call "Custom Attributes" here at Splunk, in this case our "Custom Attributes" are "Parameter Values at Time of Latency".